Chaoses-Ib/DirectoryOpus/Manual/file_operations/renaming_files/inline_rename.md

 Initially only the stem of the filename is selected, not the entire name.
 Normally you don't want to change a file's extension, so auto-selecting only the stem saves you having to deselect the extension manually.
 You can change what's initially selected with the **Default selection mode** option on the [Renaming Files](/Manual/preferences/preferences_categories/file_operations/renaming_files/RAEDME.md) Preferences page.

-You can also control the intiial selection using the \<ib:inline-code\>`Rename INLINE`\</ib:inline-code\> raw command.
+You can also control the intiial selection using the `Rename INLINE` raw command.
 For example, this would let you configure one [hotkey](/Manual/customize/the_customize_dialog/keys.md) to enter inline rename with the filename stem selected, and another hotkey with the file extension selected instead.

 ##### Select different parts of the name